PaddlePaddle/docs/docs/install/docker/macos-docker_en.md

         docker pull hub.baidubce.com/paddlepaddle/paddle:[version number]
         ```

+    * CPU version of PaddlePaddle, and the image is pre-installed with jupyter：
+        ```
+        docker pull hub.baidubce.com/paddlepaddle/paddle:[version number]-jupyter
+        ```

     If your machine is not in mainland China, you can pull the image directly from DockerHub:

     * CPU version of PaddlePaddle：
         ```
         docker pull paddlepaddle/paddle:[version number]
         ```

+    * CPU version of PaddlePaddle, and the image is pre-installed with jupyter：
+        ```
+        docker pull paddlepaddle/paddle:[version number]-jupyter

     After `:`please fill in the PaddlePaddle version number, you can see [DockerHub](https://hub.docker.com/r/paddlepaddle/paddle/tags/) to get the image that matches your machine.